Protect Our Environment from Overdevelopment

 What’s At Stake

-The Central Exuma region also hosts a vast array of plants and wildlife including vulnerable, threatened and endangered species such as Nassau groupers, Hawksbill turtles, whale sharks, and elkhorn and staghorn corals.
+The Central Exuma region also hosts a vast array of plants and wildlife including vulnerable, threatened and endangered species such as Nassau groupers, Hawksbill turtles, whale sharks, and Elkhorn and Staghorn corals.

 We want to ensure the environmental integrity of the region, which in turn supports our local economy and community well-being.